-One in four Americans lives with a mental health problem each year.
+One in five Americans struggle with a mental illness.

-Yet, up to two-thirds go without treatment.
-Just as CPR training helps a layperson without medical training assist an individual following a heart attack, Mental Health First Aid training helps a layperson assist someone experiencing a mental health crisis.
+Yet, more than two-thirds go without treatment.
+Just as physical health First Aid and CPR training help assist a person experiencing a physical health crisis, Mental Health First Aid training helps a layperson assist someone experiencing a mental health crisis or challenge.

 About the Course

-- The potential risk factors and warning signs for a range of mental health problems, including: depression, anxiety/trauma, psychosis and psychotic disorders, eating disorders, substance use disorders, and self-injury
+- The potential risk factors and warning signs for common mental health disorders

-- A 5-step action plan encompassing the skills, resources and knowledge to assess the situation, to select and implement appropriate interventions, and to help the individual in crisis connect with appropriate professional care
+- A five-step action plan encompassing the skills, resources and knowledge to assess the situation, select and implement appropriate interventions, and help an individual in crisis connect with appropriate professional care

-- The appropriate professional, peer, social, and self-help resources available to help someone with a mental health problem
+- The appropriate professional, peer, social, and self-help resources available to help someone with a mental health challenge

 Who should become a Mental Health First Aider?

-Everyone can benefit from this important program.
-Specific audiences for each training vary, but include hospitals and federally qualified health centers, state policymakers, employers and chambers of commerce, faith communities, school personnel, state police and corrections staff, nursing home staff, mental health authorizes support staff, young people, families and the general public.
+Everyone can benefit from this program.
+Specific audiences for each training vary, but include faith communities, educators and educational staff, police and corrections staff, businesses, nursing home staff, mental health support staff, family members, and the general public.

-For more information about the program or to request training, please contact Glynis Arnold, Training Coordinator at Allegheny HealthChoices, Inc. at 412-325-1100 x7793 or at email@example.com.
+For more information about the Mental Health First Aid program or to request training, please contact Emily Insalaco, Administrative Training Coordinator at Allegheny HealthChoices, Inc. at 412-325-1100 or at firstname.lastname@example.org.